zuozhenggh/learning-library/data-management-library/oracle-machine-learning/oml4py-adb/data-slct-mnpn/data-slct-mnpn.md

-  ![Image alt text](images/column_wise_concat.png "Column wise concatenation") **Note:** The command automatically prints the result.
+  ![Image alt text](images/column_wise_concat.png "Column wise concatenation") **Note:** The script automatically prints the result.
 When there is a single result to show, print command is not needed.

-2.This step shows how to create an `oml.Float` object with the rounded exponential of two times the values in the `num` column of the `oml_frame` object, and then concatenate it with the `oml.DataFrame` object `y` using a new column name.
+2. This step shows how to create an `oml.Float` object with the rounded exponential of two times the values in the `num` column of the `oml_frame` object, and then concatenate it with the `oml.DataFrame` object `y` using a new column name.
     ```
     %python